vuongpd95/cuda-canny/README.md

 The CUDA Canny Edge Detector yielded several times better execution time than its counter C version.
 The detector can still be improved in many areas since my experience in writting CUDA codes is still of a beginner at the time.

 The UI of the software haven't done yet since I decided to drop the project.
-Modify INFILENAME to your own image source path to test the detector.
+Modify INFILENAME (ui.cu) to your own image source path to test the detector.
 To build the source code, please do a little research to find a nvcc build command.
 You might want to install CUDA 8.0 because it was the version that I used to write the code.